 Up Next

-• Upcoming Spring 2024
+• Upcoming November 2024

 Following a work-in-progress showing titled Horse Piece (PETE’s Scratch, November 2023), this residency will consist of a reimagining of Peter Shaffer’s Equus.
 Annabel and Kai Hynes perform, with direction by Tim Wagoner.